kayleedirecto/RocketryApogeePredictor/README.md

 m = mass (changing due to fuel consumption)

+### 2. Post Processing (Physics Calculated Manually)

+After solving for position and velocity, other flight parameters are calculated using these solution values:

 ## Usage

 As a suggestion, it may be useful to create a folder for each rocket motor simulation, containing the thrust curve file and any other useful info.